Wernfried/xml-twig/README.md

 ## Dependencies
 XML documents are read either with [sax](https://www.npmjs.com/package/sax) or [node-expat](https://www.npmjs.com/package/node-expat) parser.
 More parser may be added in future releases.
 By default the `sax` parser is used.

-**NOTE: The `sax` or `node-expat` module is not automatically installed with this module.
-Install desired parser by yourself**
+**NOTE: The `node-expat` module is not automatically installed with this module.
+Install the parser by yourself, if you like to use it**

 ## Installation

-Install module like any other node module and the desired underlying parser:
+Install module like any other node module and optionally `node-expat`:
 ```
 npm install xml-twig

-npm install sax
-# and/or
+# and optionally
 npm install node-expat

 ```
 In my tests I parsed a 750 MB big XML file, the `node-expat` is around two times faster than `sax` (node-expat: 2:20 Minutes, sax: 4:20 Minutes).
 However, you may run into problems when you try to install the `node-expat` parser.
-That's the reason why underlying parsers are not installed automatically.
+That's the reason why `node-expat` parsers is not installed automatically.

 ## How to use it